richbjhudson/richbjhudson.github.io/docs/_posts/2023-02-17-deploy_containers_to_k8s.md

 ## Apply the Deployment YAML to the K8s Cluster
 - Apply the *Pod and Container* specification: `kubectl apply -f pod.yml`
-  - Check the pod status `kubectl get pods`, you can see additional field with `kubectl get pods -o wide`.
+  - Check the pod status `kubectl get pods`, you can see additional fields with `kubectl get pods -o wide`.
 - Apply the *NodePort service* specification: `kubectl apply -f service-nodeport.yml`
   - Check the status of the service `kubectl get services`
   - Test connectivity using: